Kerosene Creek is a natural hot spring near the city of Rotorua in New Zealand. This naturally heated stream is the perfect place for a relaxing swim.

 Take off silver jewellery

 The Sulphur in the waters of Kerosene Creek can turn silver jewellery black.
-It’s common advice to remove any silvery jewellery when swimming in any of New Zealand’s natural hot springs, including Kerosene Creek.
+It’s standard advice to remove silver jewellery when swimming in New Zealand’s natural hot springs, including Kerosene Creek.

-I took my silver necklace off for swimming and made the mistake of putting it straight back on once I was dry.
+I took my silver necklace off for swimming and made the mistake of putting it back on once I was dry; within a few hours, it had turned black.
 Make sure you shower and don’t wear any jewellery for 24 hours.

 Keep your face and hair out of the water